Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 Latinx Student Scholarship Fund

-The Latinx Student Scholarship Fund is a prime example of how University of Maryland (UMD) alumni are putting their money where their heart is.
-This fund offers scholarships to students committed to the Latinx community or those pursuing a U.S. Latina/o Studies major or minor (UMD Alumni Association).
+The Latinx Student Scholarship Fund is a prime example of how University of Maryland (UMD) alumni are putting their where their heart is.
+This fund offers scholarships to students committed to the or those pursuing a U.S. Latina/o Studies major or minor (UMD Alumni Association).
 Created by UMD alumni, the scholarship aims to make education more accessible for Latino students.

 Scholarship DetailsAmount